MalasadaTech/ioc-comparer/README.md

 ## Limitations

-- **Rate Limits**: External services (RDAP servers, crt.sh, OTX) may impose rate limits, potentially causing failures with excessive use.
+- **Rate Limits**: External services (RDAP servers, crt.sh, OTX, VirusTotal) may impose rate limits, potentially causing failures with excessive use.
-- **Data Availability**: Some domains may lack RDAP support, SSL certificates, or OTX data, resulting in partial analysis.
+- **Data Availability**: Some domains may lack RDAP support, SSL certificates, or threat intelligence data, resulting in partial analysis.
 - **Time Sensitivity**: Date comparisons depend on the current UTC time when the script runs.
-- **API Key Requirement**: OTX lookups require a valid API key from AlienVault.
+- **API Key Requirement**: OTX and VirusTotal lookups require valid API keys from their respective providers.
+- **VirusTotal Free API Limitations**: The free VirusTotal API has usage limits of 4 requests per minute and 500 requests per day.